Tidewater-Research/ProjectDaylight/docs/development_roadmap.md

   - Visual indicators for linked items

 **Success:** User can link a photo to multiple events → see photo when viewing event → see events when viewing photo

+### Priority 2.5: Evidence Entry UX
+**Make adding evidence fast and flexible, with AI as an enhancement**

+- [ ] **Evidence capture workflow**
+  - Default to a quick “Save evidence” flow after upload (with or without description)
+  - Offer AI extraction/description as an optional follow-up action, not the only primary button
+  - Support future expansion for batch uploads and mixed media (photos, docs, screenshots)

 ---